-A Public Health Advisory issued by the State Surgeon General and State Health Officer has declared a hepatitis A virus (HAV) warning.
-Florida had 385 cases of HAV infection in 2018, which is three times higher than average.
+A Public Health Advisory issued by the State Surgeon General and State Health Officer has declared a Hepatitis A virus (HAV) warning.
+Florida had 385 cases of Hepatitis A infection in 2018, which is three times higher than average.
 While most patients with HAV infections will fully recover, HAV can cause severe liver damage, and 77% of recent cases in Florida have required hospitalization.

 - Jaundice (yellowing of skin and eyes)

 - Nausea and vomiting

 - Pale- or clay-colored stool

 Infections occurred across all demographics, but a majority of cases were males that are 30-49 years old.
 Common risk factors include drug use, homelessness, and unprotected sex.
 HAV is transmitted person-to-person through the fecal-oral route, including fecal-contaminated food or water, and can easily pass the disease to others within the same household.

 The CDC Advisory Committee on Immunization Practices recommends that the following persons be vaccinated against HAV:

 - Persons who are at increased risk for infection

 - Persons who are at increased risk for complications from HAV